manonja/geo-rest-python/README.md

 ## 🤝 Contributing

-We welcome contributions!
-To get started:
+Have ideas to improve the geo-rest-python?
+We welcome your contributions!
+Whether it's fixing a bug or adding new features, feel free to fork the repository, create a feature branch, and send a pull request:

 1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature/new-feature`.